fork123aniket/fork123aniket.github.io/_pages/workexperience.md

 **Organization: *IBM Systems Development Lab, India***
 - ***Apr 2022 - June 2023: Software Developer***
   - Created a multivariate time series-based neural learning framework for predicting the capacity of storage systems.
-  - Utilized generic machine learning algorithms (LSTM, Linear Regression, and RNN) to impeccably predict run-out memory times of storage systems in the resources 	pool.
+  - Utilized generic machine learning algorithms (LSTM, GRU, and RNN) to impeccably predict run-out memory times of storage systems in the resources 	pool.
   - Developed a novel approach to segment storage systems based on their respective predicted behaviors in terms of average growth in usable capacity over a 		specific forecasting window period, which in turn helped fill the missing data present in the time series.
   - Designed and implemented pipelines for various stages of development, starting from extracting high-dimensional data in the form of multivariate time series 	(with underlying non-continuous dynamic) from a storage data lake to deploying the whole approach as a fully functional ML-powered product accessible to 	numerous customers.
 Work done in close collaboration with *IBM Research, Almaden*.